Cindy Cohn: Education

-Cohn received her undergraduate degree at the University of Iowa and the London School of Economics and her Doctor of Jurisprudence from the University of Michigan.
+Cohn did her undegraduate studies at the University of Iowa and the London School of Economics, and earned a Doctor of Jurisprudence degree from the University of Michigan.

-Law career

-In 1997, Cohn was recognized by California Lawyer Magazine as one of the "Lawyers of the Year" for her work.
+Career

+Cohn represented Daniel J. Bernstein and the EFF in Bernstein v.
+United States.

+Some of Cohn's other significant cases include Hepting v.
+AT&T (class action against AT&T for collaborating with the National Security Agency program to wiretap and data-mine Americans' communications), In re Sony BMG Tech. litigation (class action against Sony BMG for placing dangerous digital rights management on customers' computers), Online Policy Group v.
+Diebold, Inc. (Diebold was held liable for sending out unfounded cease and desist notices to internet service providers in an effort to stop public discussion of the flaws in its electronic voting machines), and DVD Copy Control Ass'n v.
+Bunner (representing Andrew Bunner against the DVD Copy Control Association defending his right to republish a computer program that he found republished elsewhere on the Internet).

 After serving for 15 years as legal director and general counsel for the Electronic Frontier Foundation, she became its executive director in 2015.

-In addition to Bernstein, some of Cohn's significant cases include Hepting v.
-AT&T (class action against AT&T for collaborating with the National Security Agency program to wiretap and data-mine Americans' communications), In re Sony BMG Tech. litigation (class action against Sony BMG for placing dangerous digital rights management (DRM) on customers' computers), OPG v.
-Diebold (Diebold was held liable for sending out unfounded cease and desist notices to internet service providers (ISPs) in an effort to stop public discussion of the flaws in its electronic voting machines), and DVD CCA v.
-Bunner (representing Andrew Bunner against the DVD Copy Control Association defending his right to republish a computer program that he found republished elsewhere on the Internet).
+Cohn has also served on the boards of directors of the nonprofit organizations Human Rights Advocates and the Verified Voting Foundation.

-In September 2025, Cohn announced she would be stepping down as EFF executive director by mid-2026.
+In September 2025, Cohn announced that she would be stepping down as EFF executive director by mid-2026.
+In March 2026, Nicole Ozer was announced as her successor, effective June 1.